Dartanman/Extrassentials/README.md

 A couple things to note:
 - Extrassentials will eventually be released on SpigotMC.org, but not until it has sufficient enough features to be useful to the general public.
-- DEV builds are made automatically by GitHub whenever I make a change to the code.
+- **Dev** builds are made automatically by GitHub whenever I make a change to the code.
 They may not work properly, or at all, but you may use them if you wish.
-- RELEASE builds are tested and working as expected.
-I might not always make new RELEASE builds, even if the DEV build works (e.g. if it was a small change and I'd rather lump it into a bigger update).
+- **Release** builds are tested and working as expected.
+I might not always make new **Release** builds, even if the **Dev** build works (e.g. if it was a small change and I'd rather lump it into a bigger update).

 That's it!
 I'll be sure to add a Wiki page soon.